-In this post-Glasnost and Perestroika era and despite playing a full role in global commerce, there persists an anti-Western stance in the present-day politics of Vladimir Putin's Russia.
+In this post-soviet era and despite playing a full role in global commerce, there persists an anti-Western stance in the present-day Vladimir Putin's politics of Russian disinformation.
 It can even be concluded that the country's 21st-century propaganda has replaced the dissemination of the communist message.

 In our digitally interconnected world, every individual and organization must be aware of Russian propaganda.
 Companies and NGOs must also have the ability to understand and combat the issue.
 The highly sophisticated Russian misinformation and propaganda has evolved and is aimed at destabilizing societies influencing public opinions achieving set geopolitical objectives.
 To preserve democratic values and maintain overall global stability, we must be able to identify and recognize these tactics and know how to counter their effects.